khanzadnan7/Python-practice-codes/README.md

 In this repository there are codes on different topics of python , Manipulation of varibles on those topics,
-All topics are seperated for better view and access, Every steps highlighted with coomments inside the code for better understanding ,
+All topics are seperated for better view and access, Every step is highlighted with comments inside the code for better understanding ,

-I will update this repository as i move along my topics.
+I will update this repo ,as i move along different topics.